-Canned hunting or bad vibes: The curious case of George’s axing Two contradictory narratives are vying for primacy in the curious sacking of South Africa’s environment minister… by Rob Rose November 14, 2025 News·Politics 4
+Canned hunting or bad vibes: the curious case of George’s axing Two contradictory narratives are vying for primacy in the curious sacking of South Africa’s environment minister… by Rob Rose November 14, 2025 News·Politics 4

-Investing in nature: Time for financiers to act Governments cannot close the biodiversity financing gap alone.
+Investing in nature: time for financiers to act Governments cannot close the biodiversity financing gap alone.
 The private sector – asset managers, insurers and banks – must lead… by Thabang Selota October 7, 2025 Energy & ESG·Opinion

-Honey pot: Betting on bees to revive South Africa’s economy A new company is rethinking what bees and technology can mean for people left behind by traditional economies.
+Honey pot: betting on bees to revive South Africa’s economy A new company is rethinking what bees and technology can mean for people left behind by traditional economies.
 For some, it’s a financial lifeline… by Sarah Buitendach September 23, 2025 Energy & ESG 1

 More and more tourists are flocking to Antarctica.
 Let’s stop it from being loved to death Antarctica has become a popular tourist destination, drawing 125,000 people in 2023-24.
 But it comes with environmental costs… Darla Hatton MacDonaldElizabeth Leane July 15, 2025 Energy & ESG